mekatronik-achmadi/example_collection/embedded/esp32/blink_oled/idf/README.md

 it will yield a file named **sdkconfig**.

-If if the NodeMCU unit is new you need to flash new bootloader and partition table.
+If if the NodeMCU unit is new, you need to flash new bootloader and partition table.
 Connect board's USB to laptop (make sure the USB serial registered as **/dev/ttyUSB0**), then use commands:

-**NOTES:** As some NodeMCU board had problem with RTS/CTS logic, you may need to hold down Flash or IO0 button to enter flashing mode when the **esptool.py** try to reset the board.

 ```sh
 make -j$(nproc) bootloader-flash